Market Overview

 Programs commonly supported in this market.

-Owner-user commercial buildings
+Owner-user commercial and professional office

 Owner priorities and operating realities in this market.